Deebee-e/kiddo_motivate-landing-page/README.md

 The kiddoMotivate landing page was deployed to vercel.

-There are many features yet to be worked and collaborations are welcome!
+There are many features yet to be worked on and collaborations are welcome!